3.6 Provisions, Contingent Liabilities and Contingent Assets Provisions:

 51 EMPLOYEE BENEFIT:

 The Company has a defined benefit gratuity plan.
-Every employee who has completed five or more years of service is eligible for gratuity @ 15 days salary (last drawn) for every completed year of service with a overall ceiling of 20 Lakhs.
+Every employee who has completed five or more years of service is eligible for gratuity @ 15 days salary (last drawn) for every completed year of service with a overall ceiling of Rs.
+20 lakhs.
 The Company has taken a Group Gratuity cum Life Insurance Policy from Life Insurance Corporation of India (a qualifying policy) and makes annual contributions to the same to create a fund to meet this defined benefit gratuity obligation.

 Liquidity Risk:

 This is the risk that the Company is not able to meet the short-term gratuity pay outs.
-This may arise due to nonavailability of enough cash/cash equivalent to meet the liabilities or holding of illiquid assets not being sold in time.
+This may arise due to non¬ availability of enough cash/cash equivalent to meet the liabilities or holding of illiquid assets not being sold in time.

 Salary Escalation Risk: